Cover photo by flowcomm / (CC BY 2.0)

 Are all sharks dangerous to humans?

 As more and more people flock to South Africa's beaches, take up snorkelling or scuba diving, and go shark-cage diving, the increase in human activity in the ocean has led to more contact with sharks.
-One way of avoiding potential attacks is to move people out the way when a shark is in the area.
-On selected Cape Town beaches, this is done by shark spotters
+One way of avoiding potential attacks is to move people out of the way when a shark is in the area.
+On selected Cape Town beaches, this is done by shark spotters.

-Are all humans dangerous to sharks?
+Are humans dangerous to sharks?

 Add to this the overall trend of overfishing (where fish stocks are reduced so badly that populations cannot recover) and bycatch (where other species besides the one being fished are caught up in fishing nets), and the future looks particularly bleak.

-While sharks kill an average of about five humans a year, humans kill approximately 100-million sharks annually.
-That's more than 11 000 sharks killed per hour, or 190 per minute.
+While sharks kill an average of about five humans a year, humans kill approximately 100 million sharks annually.
+That's more than 11 000 sharks killed per hour or 190 per minute.
 Every day.
 This slaughter is largely a result of the finning industry, according to this report.
 Sharks have their fins cut off and are then tossed back into the ocean, where they sink to the bottom and die a slow and inhumane death.

 For the reasons mentioned above, the Two Oceans Aquarium has chosen to play a role in marine education and conservation.
 More than a third of all shark species are at risk of extinction.
 But we will not be able to save these majestic creatures from dying out if people never get the opportunity to see them with their own eyes.

 We have built exhibits that closely mimic the real habitats of the animals we look after at the Aquarium.
-All 3 000-plus species at the Aquarium are cared for by experienced, passionate marine biologists, to ensure they remain well fed, disease free and, in some cases, properly socialised and stimulated.
+All 3 000-plus species at the Aquarium are cared for by experienced, passionate marine biologists, to ensure they remain well-fed, disease-free and, in some cases, properly socialised and stimulated.

 First, we carefully transport the shark from our exhibit to a special holding tank on the roof of the Aquarium (using a "shark cone"), where it is given a full health inspection by a vet and tagged, so we can track its whereabouts.
-Watch this happen in this video:

 Special receivers, designed to listen out for the "ping" sound emitted by shark tags, are dotted along the coast.
 Every time a tagged shark swims past, we can log that information.
 Over time, we are building up a richer knowledge base about sharks, including their migratory patterns, their age, their breeding habits and other details.
 The more we know about them, the better we can protect the species.